 Being a proud northerner, I love working in Leeds and think we have a very honest and down-to-earth approach to delivering great results for our clients.”

 What does the office move mean for marketing and new business?

 “Our new office is a fantastic networking space and includes an ‘Editorium’, which can be used for client workshops and events.
 The central location will enable clients to join us easily for events and talks.
 Having a new office just five minutes’ walk from Leeds railway station makes travel for our clients much easier.

 Being a reputable agency means we have already been able to secure two new team members for the sales team which will allow us to deliver excellent client engagement.
 The calibre of candidates we attract is incredibly important and being in the centre means we can appeal to even more great employees.”

 Any plans for the coming year for Edit?

 “We have big plans for Edit in 2020.
 We will continue to invest in areas of growth, innovating our service areas and investing in top talent.

-We continue to grow our collaboration with Kin + Carta, our parent company, delivering new product innovations and larger enterprise data transformation projects, as well as relationships with clients like Shell and Jaguar Land Rover, with whom we won three DMA (Data and Marketing Association) awards in 2019.
+We continue to grow our collaboration with Kin + Carta, our parent company, delivering new product innovations and larger enterprise data transformation projects, as well as relationships with clients like Shell and a premium automotive brand, with whom we won three DMA (Data and Marketing Association) awards in 2019.
 It’s an exciting time for Edit and there is a huge drive towards innovation and growth, delivering world-class client work and results, and being a fantastic place to work.